 The Book of Judges is the second of the Books of the Former Prophets in Hebrew Scripture, and serves as part of the Historical Books of the Greek Septuagint Old Testament, in the following order: Joshua, Judges, Ruth, Samuel, and Kings, as well as the books of the Restoration.
 These continue as such in our Christian Old Testament of the Bible.
 The Book of Judges is known as Κριταὶ in the Greek Septuagint.

 The Book of Judges relates the difficult period after the conquest of Canaan by Joshua, when the twelve tribes began to settle in the territories assigned to them.
-The primary message is that the twelve tribes thrive in the land when they are faithful to the Lord, but when they fall away from the covenant, they are besieged by their enemies.
-However, the Lord God remains faithful in spite of their behavior, and when beseeched by the people, sends a Judge to save them in times of crisis.
+The primary message is that the twelve tribes thrive in the land when they are faithful to the LORD, but when they fall away from the covenant, they are besieged by their enemies.
+However, the LORD God of Israel (Judges 6:8) remains faithful in spite of their behavior, and when beseeched by the people, sends a Judge such as Gideon to save them in times of crisis (see Chapters 6-8).
 The cycle of sin, servitude, supplication, and salvation recurs throughout the Book of Judges.

 There are twelve Judges or שׁוֹפְטִים: Othniel, Ehud, Shamgar, Deborah, Gideon, Tola, Jair, Jephthah, Ibzan, Elon, Abdon, and Samson.
 Six receive significant treatment: Othniel, Ehud, Deborah, Gideon, Jephthah, and Samson.
 The portion of the book (Chapters 13-16) that describes Samson and Delilah and the Philistines has become a favorite Bible story for children.